 Why Guinea Pigs Should Not Be Offered Potatoes

 There are a couple of important reasons that guinea pigs should not be offered potatoes, even occasionally.
-First, potatoes have alkaloids that guinea pigs are not equipped to handle.
+First, potatoes have alkaloids (on their skin) that guinea pigs are not equipped to handle.
 These alkaloids act as toxins in their bodies and can cause serious health effects, such as lethargy, nausea, vomiting, and unfortunately, even death if consumed in excess for long periods of time.

 Alternatives to Potatoes at Snack Time